 Nuts can be great on-the-go low FODMAP snacks and can be purchased while you are out and about.
 You can check out our blog on low FODMAP nuts and make up your own mix, or use it to help you purchase a pre-made nut mix.
 Nuts are great because they are full of healthy fats which keep you full and they also contain a variety of important nutrients.
 You can make up your own nut mix and store it in an airtight container.
 Then simply pop a smaller portion in your bag to take with you.

-7. Home-made slice or muffins
+7. Home-made slices or muffins

 Like muesli bars, a homemade slice or muffin is the perfect on-the-go snack.
 They can be made in a big batch on the weekend and packaged up to take to work or school with you each day.
 You can even make a batch before your next road trip and your car snacks are sorted.
-Why not try our delicious peanut butter and pumpkin seed slice or our low FODMAP blueberry muffins for morning tea this week?

 8. Popcorn

 Who doesn’t love the smell of popcorn when you walk into the movie theatre?
-You can either make your own the good old-fashioned way in a pot on the stove, or you can buy pre-popped packet.
-A great healthy option is a lightly salted popcorn to which you can add your own flavour.
-Why not try mixing through some low FODMAP nuts.
-Or for a treat you could even add some chocolate chips.
+You can either make your own the good old-fashioned way in a pot on the stove, or you can buy a pre-popped packet.

 9. Fruit

 Something as simple as low FODMAP fruit can be a refreshing and tasty snack.
 It is easy to grab and go if you are on the run.
 Or if you have some time up your sleeve you can even make a low FODMAP fruit salad to take to work or school with you.
-Fruit is high in fibre and contains many vitamins and minerals, so it is a great, nutritious snack option.
-You can check out the Monash FODMAP diet app to help choose some low FODMAP fruit.

-10. Rice-cakes/Corn Cruskits with assorted toppings
+10. Rice and corn cakes with assorted toppings

-Rice cakes or corn cruskits are a great snack because the sky is the limit when it comes to toppings.
-These can be altered depending on what you feel like, or what’s left in the fridge.
-Some of our favourite toppings include peanut butter with strawberries and chia seeds, cream cheese (<2 Tbsp) with smoked salmon or canned tuna with fresh tomato.
+Some of our favourite toppings include peanut butter with strawberries and chia seeds, cream cheese (<2 tbsp) with smoked salmon or canned tuna with fresh tomato.
 The world is your oyster when it comes to rice cakes.
 Get creative and try out some new combinations, you might even surprise yourself!